-- 4.1 The provisions contained in this by-law shall govern the proceedings of council, boards and committees unless otherwise prescribed. - 4.2 In any case for which provision is not made in these rules and regulations, the procedure to be followed shall be as near as may be followed in the most recent edition of Roberts Rules of Order in existence at the time shall be referred to. - 4.3 Members of council shall comply with the Municipal Conflict of Interest Act. - 4.4 The use of cameras, electric lighting equipment, television cameras and any other device of mechanical, electronic or similar nature used for transcribing or recording proceedings by auditory or visual means by accredited and other representatives of any news media may be permitted with the approval of the head of council or presiding officer. - 4.5 Cell phones are required to be either turned off or placed on vibrate during council, board or committee meetings. - 4.6 Should the Municipality of Thames Centre be requested to provide a person with a disability a document or information, the Municipality will take into consideration the communication needs of the person with a disability and endeavour to provide the information to the person in a format that takes into account the person's disability.
+- 4.1 The provisions contained in this by-law shall govern the proceedings of council, boards and committees unless otherwise prescribed. - 4.2 In any case for which provision is not made in these rules and regulations, the procedure to be followed shall be as near as may

+- be followed in the most recent edition of Roberts Rules of Order in existence at the time shall be referred to. - 4.3 Members of council shall comply with the Municipal Conflict of Interest Act. - 4.4 The use of recording equipment may be permitted with the approval of the head of council or presiding officer. - 4.5 Cell phones are required to be either turned off or placed on vibrate during council, board or committee meetings. - 4.6 Should the Municipality of Thames Centre be requested to provide a person with a disability a document or information, the Municipality will take into consideration the communication needs of the person with a disability and endeavour to provide the information to the person in a format that takes into account the person's disability.